 |Event Dates:||July 11–13, 2019|

 Thursday, July 11: Contestant Reception, Deerfoot Inn & Casino

 Friday, July 12: Preliminaries, Foothills Auction Inc., Stavely, AB

 Saturday, July 13: Finals, Nutrien Western Event Centre, Stampede Park

 The entry fee is $350.00 Canadian Funds (non-refundable).

 All entries must be completed online.
 All entry fees will be allocated to prize money, G.S.T. not applicable.
-Facsimiled entries will no longer be accepted.
+Facsimiled or mailed entries will no longer be accepted.

 - Past champions of the International Livestock Auctioneer Competition are not eligible for entry in this contest.
 Livestock Auctioneers from any country are eligible to compete.